bitcoin-unlimited/BUwiki/delegated_payment_protocol.md

 #### Asset Information Reply

 An asset information reply returns a json-formatted string.
 If the protocol is http, this is returned in the body of a POST message.

+{ "script": "hex string of output script:hex string of redeem script", "txid":"hex string", "idx": integer output offset, "amt": integer satoshis }

+Note that the above information does not prove to the receiver that this UTXO asset is unspent or even exists.
+It is necessary for the receiver to independently verify this if needed by accessing a blockchain data provider.